austincap/FreeSpeechShield/README.md

 * whether moderators shadowban
 * whether you can post anonymously
 * whether the rules regarding speech are vague
-* idelogical flavor of moderation
+* ideological flavor of moderation

 We also specify how frequently which category of information the moderators censor utilizing the following categories: